rpdav/nixos/reinstall.md

 Install and rebuild seemed to go fine
 /nix was 25 GB after rebuild
 Passwords don't seem to be working as expected - `hashedPasswordFile` is set (/run/secrets/...), but the file isn't there.
 So `password` is overridden, and the user has no password.
 This will prevent future rebuilds (including enabling secrets).
 Secrets should be set up while booted in the minimal environment with the temp password
-This means `password` can be removed from the main host config
+This means `password` can be removed from theage1y9h8h2ug59kkshnv3cu7rpgtulmnp628zzm9qfqjmf3sekvpnawqj5krl3age1y9h8h2ug59kkshnv3cu7rpgtulmnp628zzm9qfqjmf3sekvpnawqj5krl3age1y9h8h2ug59kkshnv3cu7rpgtulmnp628zzm9qfqjmf3sekvpnawqj5krl3 main host config

+## VM install with secrets setup
+Secrets need to be copied to /persist/etc and /persist/home/ryan/.config...otherwise they get blown away on rollback May also need to delete existing keys in /etc/ssh, otherwise symlinking might not work Directory /run/secrets-for-users is not getting generated, which is where passwordHash is supposed to live.
+Not sure why.

+## Test VM RAM limits
+### Non-custom iso
+8GB - fail
+16GB - OK

+### custom iso
+4GB - fail
+8GB - OK